PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-16 16:24:32
+Last updated: 2024-04-16 16:25:05
-Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -
+Random Quote: Destined?
+Aren't you tired of waiting for destiny, Ted?
+Isn't it time to make your own destiny? - Robin Scherbatsky